top of page

 This is because confidence fluctuations rarely have anything to do with your preparation, professionalism, or ability.

-They're signals — showing how your nervous system, internal expectations, and identity interact under performance pressure.
+They're signals — showing how your nervous system, internal expectations, and identity interact under evaluation pressure.

 When you understand how this process works, confidence stops feeling unpredictable — and you begin to see exactly how to stabilise it.